ch-leong/run-time-reflection/README.md

 Run time reflection on variables

 My attempt to write reflection without macro.
-However, seems to be usuable in actual situation.
+However, seems to be unusable in actual situation.
 Cause its SO LAGGG.